 What is professional networking?
-Professional networking involves building long-term and short term relationships with different professionals to gain and exchange industry knowledge that will benefit your career.
-To be a good networker, it’s important to interact and engage with other professionals regularly in order to build a community of reliable professional contacts who you can reach out to in-person, on the phone and online for any career-related queries that you may have, including job opportunities!
-By building a strong network of professional contacts, this should open doors to new opportunities and key industry knowledge!
+Professional networking involves building long-term and short-term relationships with different professionals to gain and exchange industry knowledge that will benefit your career.
+To be a good networker, it is important to interact and engage with other professionals regularly.
+This is done in order to build a community of reliable professional contacts who you can reach out to in-person, on the phone, and online for any career-related queries that you may have, including job opportunities!
+Building a strong network of professional contacts should open doors to new opportunities and key industry knowledge!

-When it comes to networking, there isn’t a strict rule about who you should or shouldn’t be networking with and honestly, the more people you network with the better, so don’t limit yourself!
-You may choose to network with people you already know; school friends, colleagues, teachers, family etc or you may choose to meet new people at different types of networking events!
+When it comes to networking, there isn’t a strict rule about who you should or shouldn’t be networking with.
+To be completely honest, the more people you network with, the better, so don’t limit yourself!
+You may choose to network with people you already know; school friends, colleagues, teachers, family, etc. or you may choose to meet new people at different types of networking events!
 Even if you choose to connect with someone not in your industry, they may know a relevant person that they can connect you with or about an opportunity that may be relevant to you…

 Although networking may seem like a scary prospect, it’s important to consider the variety of desirable skills that you will gain from networking in your job search...

 Some of these websites are also great for networking in general, rather than just professional networking.
-Any of you who are planning to make that move abroad, try out the above websites to meet international people with the same interests as you, this type of networking makes becoming an expat a lot easier.
-Some networking events include language exchange evenings, food tasting and more!
+Any of you who are planning to make that move abroad, try out the websites listed above to meet international people with the same interests as you.
+This type of networking makes becoming an expat a lot easier.
+Some networking events include language exchange evenings, food tasting, and more!

 Although it sounds obvious, it’s important to engage properly with the other person, listen clearly to what they have to say.
 The knowledge and information they share with you could be particularly beneficial for you and your career, so why waste the opportunity to gain more knowledge!

-A great way of displaying your interest and enthusiasm is to ask questions related to the industry/topic, this not only shows how well you were listening but it shows that you have a genuine interest in what the other person is talking about and displays strong communication skills.
+A great way of displaying your interest and enthusiasm is to ask questions related to the industry/topic.
+This not only shows how well you were listening but also proves that you have a genuine interest in what the other person is talking about and displays your strong communication skills.

 Just like most activities, the more you practice, the easier it gets!
-Get out of your comfort zone, attend different career-related events, speak to people from different levels of seniority, different backgrounds, you never know who you may meet and in the end, you may enjoy networking more than you imagined!
+Get out of your comfort zone, attend different career-related events, speak to people from different levels of seniority and various backgrounds.
+You never know who you may meet and in the end, you might enjoy networking more than you imagined!

 While networking may be the worst nightmare for those of you with fear of speaking in public or are just simply nervous to approach new people, networking is one of the most crucial parts of your job-seeking process here are the main reasons why...

-With life becoming as busy as it is nowadays where are the places you can meet people for business purposes besides your workplace?
-We recommend attending seminars, business networking events and just generally looking out for any career-related events and workshops in your industry.
+With life becoming as busy as it is nowadays, where are the places you can meet people for business purposes besides your workplace?
+We recommend attending seminars, business networking events, and just generally looking out for any career-related events and workshops in your industry.
 Who attends these events?
-Successful business people, recruiters, business owners of small to large businesses, entrepreneurs and one of them might be the key connection that you have been looking for!
-The person that you meet could introduce you to exciting opportunities, business ventures, offers of employment, investment opportunities and more!
-The chances are that the valuable connections you make there will help you in your long-term business endeavours.
+Successful business people, recruiters, business owners of small to large businesses, entrepreneurs...
+One of them might be the key connection that you have been looking for!
+The person you meet could introduce you to exciting opportunities, business ventures, offers of employment, investment opportunities, and more!
+The chances are that the valuable connections you make there will help you in your long-term business endeavors.

 Networking events can be the best source of industry knowledge that you can get your hands on.
-The people you will meet there are relevant to your industry and generally interested in networking too, they can give you invaluable insight on industry trends, they can share their own experiences, provide you with job searching tips and they may even be able to share key contacts within the industry!
-Think of it as a learning tool, if you approach it the right way that will help you go that step further up on the career ladder.
+The people you will meet there are relevant to your industry and generally interested in networking too.
+They can give you invaluable insight on industry trends, share their own experiences, provide you with job search tips, and maybe even be able to share key contacts within the industry!
+Think of it as a learning tool - if you approach it the right way, it will help you go that step further up on the career ladder.

-It’s time to get out there and start networking, step outside your comfort zone and see what opportunities are available.
-By networking at this stage in your application process, you will be able to work on your communication skills before your interviews, building confidence in yourself and your capabilities.
+It’s time to get out there and start networking, step outside your comfort zone, and see what opportunities are available.
+By networking at this stage in your application process, you will be able to work on your communication skills before your interviews, build confidence in yourself, and improve your capabilities.
 By networking during your free time, your motivation and eagerness to learn and meet new people will impress potential employers!
-As we mentioned, networking doesn't have to just be for work purposes, it's also a great activity for those of you who are planning to or have already moved abroad, make sure you check out the networking websites above to immerse yourself into the new destination and culture.
+As we mentioned, networking doesn't have to just be for work purposes, it's also a great activity for those of you who are planning to or have already moved abroad, make sure you check out the networking websites above to immerse yourself in the new destination and culture.